-When new vessels start to grow as a result of the existing vessels becoming blocked, this marks the beginning of the next stage of diabetic retinopathy, proliferative diabetic retinopathy.
-This level of diabetic retinopathy is the most severe and dangerous for the diabetic patient.
+When new vessels start to grow as a result of the existing vessels becoming blocked, this marks the beginning of the next stage of diabetic retinopathy; proliferative diabetic retinopathy.
+This level of diabetic retinopathy is the most severe and dangerous for diabetic patients.
 These new abnormal blood vessels can grow on the retina, optic nerve, iris or into the vitreous gel inside the eye, and tend to grow poorly and are very fragile.
-The damage that these blood vessels bring to retina can be catastrophic and include hemorrhages on the retina, scar tissues build up, and possible retina detachment.
+The damage that these blood vessels bring to the retina can be catastrophic and include hemorrhages on the retina, scar tissue build-up and possible retinal detachment.
 Proliferative diabetic retinopathy can be present without any visual symptoms.

 Our retina specialists are board-certified in ophthalmology and fellowship-trained as specialists in retina/vitreous medicine and surgery.
 Both have also been recognized throughout their careers, by colleagues and patients, for compassionate patient care and surgical skill.